There are a lot of good reasons to start your own health supplement company. Among them are:

 It is a great product, because it has a uniquely good taste while delivering similar nutritional potency to comparable products.
 It takes the concept of a greens powder and puts a “+1” next to it.

 Taking the “+1” or (-1) approach is a good idea for first time entrepreneurs.
 It’ll give you a higher chance of success if you do everything else right and it’ll give you more flexibility with your choice of business model.

 The Dangers of Being Too New

 Health food stores are as much about selling products that are different as they are about selling products that are healthy.
 They have to reinvent themselves every 3 months to justify their higher prices.
-The typical grocery store has profit margins between 1-3%.

 It’s not my style, and it probably isn’t yours either.